Azure Pipelines Integration

 Exit Codesโ

 The Phylum analysis job will return a zero (0) exit code when it completes successfully and a non-zero code otherwise.
-The full and current list of exit codes is documented here.
+The full and current list of exit codes is documented here and "Output Modification" options exist to be strict or loose with setting them.

 Alternativesโ